silnrsi/font-arab-tools/documentation/source/charset.md

 Developing comprehensive fonts can be quite a challenge.
 There are over 340 characters in the Arabic Unicode blocks (not including the presentations forms).
 For many of those characters, there are up to 4 different forms.
 An Arabic script font can require many, many glyphs.

+Not counting presentation forms, the four Unicode blocks that include Arabic script characters are:
 * [Arabic (U+0600..U+06FF)](http://www.unicode.org/charts/PDF/U0600.pdf) was added to Unicode 1.0.
 * [Arabic Supplement (U+0750..U+077F)](http://www.unicode.org/charts/PDF/U0750.pdf) was added to Unicode 4.1
 * [Arabic Extended-A (U+08A0..U+08FF)](http://www.unicode.org/charts/PDF/U08A0.pdf) was added to Unicode 6.1